 The Bureau of Reclamation has participated in the development of this document, and of the various alternatives.
-In addition, the following agencies have been briefed on numerous occasions throughout the study, have provided input into the development of the Proposed Action, and support the concepts and proposed land transfers recommended in the Proposed Action, subject to additional review and comment that the Draft RPS/EIS will receive after being released to the public.
+In addition, the following agencies have been briefed on numerous occasions throughout the study, have provided input into the development of the Proposed Action, and in some cases have submitted letters in support of the concepts and proposed land transfers recommended in the Proposed Action, as seen elsewhere in this chapter.

-- Bureau of Land Management area managers and the state director - Colorado Division of Wildlife local and regional managers - Grand Mesa, Uncompandere and Gunnison National Forests - Western Area Power Administration staff from Denver and Salt Lake City - Staff of the following elected U.S. congressional officials: - o Senator Wayne Allard - Former Senator Ben Nighthorse Campbell - Former Representative Scott McInnis - o Representative John Salazar - Senator Ken Salazar
+- Bureau of Land Management area managers and the state director - Colorado Division of Wildlife local and regional managers - Grand Mesa, Uncompanier and Gunnison National Forests - Western Area Power Administration staff from Denver and Salt Lake City - Staff of the following elected U.S. congressional officials: - o Senator Wayne Allard - Former Senator Ben Nighthorse Campbell - Former Representative Scott McInnis - o Representative John Salazar - Senator Ken Salazar.